d-terrell/Spotipi-Recreation/README.md

 - Attach Raspberry Pi Zero and RGB Matrix Bonnet together via GPIO pins.

-- Attach power cables from LED Pannel power source to Matrix Bonnet and tightened power cables with a screwdriver.
+- Attach power cables from the LED Panel power source to the Matrix Bonnet and tighten power cables with a screwdriver.
   - Red to positive.
   - Black to negative.

-- Attach ribbion cable from first end of Matrix Bonnet on to the LED Pannel.
+- Attach ribbon cable from the first end of Matrix Bonnet onto the LED Panel.

-- Connect power supply adapter into the Matrix Bonnet and wall.
+- Connect the power supply adapter to the Matrix Bonnet and wall.
 ### Photos of the Soldering Process
 ![IMG_7531](https://github.com/d-terrell/Spotipi/assets/168385418/6bb4fc82-0634-4281-948f-2de43a3ab76b)
 ![IMG_7571](https://github.com/d-terrell/Spotipi/assets/168385418/c3a60790-a5da-4bc6-bcca-ee828fc2c5a3)